HamishB/uBlox_PPP_logger/contrib/README.md

 # Support libraries

-The versions supplied here are know to work at time of publishing.
+The versions supplied here are known to work at time of publishing.
 You are probably better off installing them with the Library Manager within the Arduino IDE.